Parallel Peeling Algorithms: Below the Threshold

 {\em Remark:} One can obtain better than $1-o(1)$ bounds on the probability of terminating after $\frac{1}{\log((k-1)(r-1))}\log \log n + O(1)$ rounds when $c < c^*_{k, r}$.
 For example, $1-o(1/n)$ bounds are possible when $r > 3$; the argument requires considering cases for the possibility that 2 vertices are duplicated in the neighborhood around a vertex.
 However, one cannot hope for probability bounds of $1-o(1/n^a)$ for an arbitrary constant $a$ when duplicate edges may appear, as is typical for hashing applications.
-The probability the $k$-core is not empty because $k$ edges share the same $r$ vertices $\Omega(n^{-kr+k+r})$ for constant $k$, $r$, and graphs with a linear number of hyperedges, which is already $\Omega(1/n)$ for $k=2$ and $r=3$.
+The probability the $k$-core is not empty because $k$ edges share the same $r$ vertices is $\Omega(n^{-kr+k+r})$ for constant $k$, $r$, and graphs with a linear number of edges, which is already $\Omega(1/n)$ for $k=2$ and $r=3$ or for $k=3$ and $r=2$.